Home • Welcome to ALSO!

 Additional Resources

-NOTE—Most public laws are reflected in the United States Code (“U.S.C.” in citations), which is a topical compilation, in 50 titles, of the major part of Congressional legislation.
+Note — Most public laws are reflected in the United States Code (“U.S.C.” in citations; “U.S. Code” informally), which is a topical compilation, in more than 50 titles, of the major part of Congressional legislation.
 See an explanatory comment on the code by the Office of the Law Revision Counsel in the House of Representatives, including dates for the current supplements to the most-recent edition of the code.
+See also a Wikipedia article.
 Cornell Law School’s LII database automatically provides access to amendments from Pub.
 L. No. 104-1 (1995) forward.
 The texts of the code titles that have been enacted into positive law (see the drop-down selection list, above) constitute legal evidence of the law contained in those titles.
 The remaining titles of the code are prima facie evidence of the laws contained in them; the laws themselves constitute the legal (unimpeachable) evidence of their content.
 See 1 U.S.C. § 204.
-There is a plan to enact additional titles into positive law, which could raise the number of separate titles in the code to 55 (or more).
+There is a plan to enact additional titles into positive law, raising the number of separate titles in the code to 56 (or more).

-Download U.S. Code Titles and Chapters … [U.S. House of Representatives, Office of the Law Revision Counsel] — Each title is available in a zipped text file, or any chapter in a title can be downloaded in a plain text file.
+U.S. Code titles and chapters … [U.S. House of Representatives, Off. of the Law Revision Counsel] — Download a title in a zipped text file; or download any chapter in a title as a plain-text file.

 Top